Jeff Ross Presents Roast Battle

-Jeff Ross Presents Roast Battle is an American roast comedy competition television series that is broadcast on Comedy Central.
+Jeff Ross Presents Roast Battle is an American roast comedy competition television series that was broadcast on Comedy Central from July 27, 2016 to August 28, 2018.

-The show is hosted by Jeff Ross and consists of one on one roast battles during which the comedians insult each other comedically.
-The winners of each battle are decided by a panel of guest judges that consists of fellow comedians and other celebrities.
-Comedian Brian Moses serves as the announcer and referee for each battle.
+Hosted by Jeff Ross, the show consisted of one on one roast battles during which the comedians would insult each other comedically.
+The winners of each battle were decided by a panel of guest judges that consisted of fellow comedians and other celebrities.
+Comedian Brian Moses served as the announcer and referee.

 History

 The television series is based on a live show that runs at The Comedy Store in Los Angeles in the comedy club's Belly Room.
 The live show originated from a heated argument that occurred in The Comedy Store's parking lot in 2013 between two comedians over a stolen joke.
 The argument was about to devolve into a physical fight and comedian Brian Moses–who was hosting an open mic night the following night–suggested that the two comedians could fight it out verbally on stage.
 Two other comedians volunteered to judge the event.
 From there Moses and fellow comedian Rell Battle started the live Roast Battle comedy show.

 Moses and Battle eventually parted ways.
 Moses continued the show in the Belly Room and his shows were sometimes credited as "Jeffrey Ross Presents".
 Moses also brought the show to The Stand comedy club in New York City under the title Brian Moses and Jeff Ross Present Roastmasters.
 Both the LA and NYC roast battle shows held bracket-style tournaments to determine the top regional roaster for each city, then the top LA and NYC roasters would compete for the title of Roastmaster, which included a championship belt similar to those awarded in professional combat sports.

 The Roastmasters show in NYC was emceed by comedian Luis J. Gomez and audio recordings were posted to a podcast feed under the Roastmasters name.
 The NYC show dissolved in 2018.
 Moses also broadcast audio recordings of the LA show as a podcast titled Verbal Violence.
 The show gained in popularity and Ross was able to recruit friends like Dave Chappelle and Sarah Silverman to serve as guest judges during the show.

 Since 2014 Ross has been adviser and lead judge of Roast Battle In 2015 Ross brought the live show to the Just For Laughs comedy festival in Montreal where it caught the attention of Jonas Larsen, a senior vice president at Comedy Central.
 The first episode of Jeff Ross Presents Roast Battle aired on the network in 2016.
 In 2018 the Verbal Violence podcast's name was changed to Roast Battle and the podcast was moved to Comedy Central’s Global Podcast Network.